Tip 1: protect the real upside

 Corporate Events

-Read a practical corporate event seating plan guide covering room flow, guest grouping, and cleaner layout decisions for modern event teams.
+Read a practical corporate event seating plan guide grounded in real room pressure, review flow, and handoff quality.

 VIP Seating